-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and fund information of the Cordelia Fire Protection District as of June 30, 2018, and the changes in financial position, of those activities and funds for the fiscal year then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the general fund of Cordelia Fire Protection District as of June 30, 2020, and the changes in financial position, of those activities and fund for the fiscal year then ended in conformity with U.S. generally accepted accounting principles.